-MUSD has more than 7,500 students and families in Preschool through 12th grade.
+MUSD has more than 8,100 students and families in Preschool through 12th grade.
 Students are nationally recognized and the Governing Board commits to provide access and equity in education for every student.
-With two ‘A’ schools and an A+ School of Excellence, MUSD recently led the state in new National Board Certified Teachers.
+MUSD has an ‘A’ school and ‘A+’ School of Excellence, and in 2018, MUSD led the state in new National Board Certified Teachers.

 MUSD schools offer opportunities for every child.